Official Community Plan (OCP)

 Official Community Plan Indicators Report 2016

-All municipal policies, plans and regulations must be in alignment with the OCP Bylaw, so it is a powerful guide to City decision-making.
+All municipal policies, plans and regulations must align with the OCP Bylaw, so it is a powerful guide to City decision-making.
 An effective OCP provides clear direction but does not preclude change to the plan based on evolving circumstances or interpretation of policies by Council and staff.
-In this way, an OCP is often considered a “living document”.
+In this way, an OCP is often considered a “living document.”
 This OCP Review seeks to integrate or ‘hardwire’ sustainability into all decisions and create greater alignment of City policies, programs, and projects.

 An Official Community Plan (OCP) is a City bylaw that defines policies for land use and development.
-An OCP takes a long range view, in this case through to 2030, to ensure that the needs of current and new residents can be accommodated in that period.
+An OCP takes a long range view to ensure that the needs of current and new residents can be accommodated.
 For instance, based on population projections (how many people will be born or move here), we learn about how many new homes will be needed.
 The OCP details what types of homes (apartment, townhouses, single family homes, etc.) are needed and provides policy direction on how, when and where those new homes will be located.
 The OCP, in addition to housing, addresses many other aspects of the City including environmental protection, economic development, transportation, infrastructure and land use.

-An Official Community Plan (OCP) Review involves significant public involvement from the beginning to the end so that goals and policies reflect community concerns and hopes for the future.
-During an OCP updae, the review process is open, transparent, and requires broad input from residents, elected officials, staff, and stakeholders.
-It is the City’s goal to engage residents of all ages and walks of life to participate in a wide number of activities over the life of the review.
+An Official Community Plan (OCP) review involves significant public involvement from beginning to end so that goals and policies reflect community concerns and hopes for the future.
+During an OCP update, the review process is open, transparent, and requires broad input from residents, elected officials, staff, and stakeholders.
+It is the City’s goal to engage residents of all ages and walks of life to participate in a wide number of activities during the review.

-The Zoning Bylaw is a regulatory tool that is very specific about land use, density, building siting (where its located on a lot) and other issues such as landscaping and lot coverage requirement as it relates to a lot or site.
+The Zoning Bylaw is a regulatory tool that is very specific about land use, density, building siting (where it's located on a lot) and other issues such as landscaping and lot coverage requirement as it relates to a lot or site.
 The OCP is more strategic and often less prescriptive about specific sites.
-For instance, the OCP will say “this area will be a future growth area for high density housing” where the Zoning Bylaw will say that the building on that specific lot will be 12 storeys tall and cover 50% of the lot.
+For instance, the OCP will say “this area will be a future growth area for high density housing” where the Zoning Bylaw will say that the building on that specific lot will be 12 storeys tall and cover 50 per cent of the lot.